aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

 type: docs
 weight: 200
 url: /cpp/get-validation-applied-on-a-cell/
-description: This article shows how to apply validation on a Cell with C++.
+description: This article shows how to apply validation on a cell with C++.
 keywords: apply cell validation in excel with c++, apply validation on a cell in excel with c++, apply validation in excel with c++, cell validation in excel with c++, c++ apply cell validation in excel, c++ apply validation on a cell in excel, c++ cell validation in excel, c++ cell validation
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"